AidanHolmes/MqttSn/README.md

 ## To-do
 * Subscription to topics
+* Handling topics will wrap topic IDs when server reaches max 16 bit topic IDs.
+No attempt made to find unused topic IDs.
+No clean handling of this exception yet
+* Server is vulnerable to register and topic flooding where server memory is totally consumed by many or rogue clients.
+Control required to manage memory
+* Client is vulnerable to register and topic flooding from wildcard flags or rogue server sending enough topics to consume client memory.
+Requires control.
 * Sleeping clients (some implementation, but not fully tested)
 * Forwarders
 * Encryption (all plain text communication, can be intercepted, replayed and spoofed)